International Organization of Masters, Mates & Pilots: History

 MM&P's historical roots lie in the frustration felt by steamship pilots who were criminalized for marine accidents but had no voice in policy.
 They organized in New York in 1887, forming the first local of the American Brotherhood of Steamship Pilots.
 As more locals were founded, shipmasters expressed interest in joining.
 As a result, in 1891, the fledgling union changed its name to the American Association of Masters and Pilots of Steam Vessels.

+20th Century

 In 1900, it expanded once again to include all deck officers, and changed its name to the American Association of Masters, Mates, and Pilots of Steam Vessels.

+On January 9, 1919 MM&P Local, Harbor No. 1 participated in the 1919 New York City Harbor Strike, as one of six unions that made up the Marine Workers Affiliation of the Port of New York, shutting down the port for weeks.

 MM&P was active in the 1934 West Coast waterfront strike, joining in along with the Marine Engineers' Beneficial Association (MEBA) on 19 May 1934.
 Together, in 1937 the two unions became part of the Maritime Federation of the Pacific (MFP).
 The alliance, however, was short-lived.
 In July 1938, MM&P withdrew from the MFP, along with the Sailors' Union of the Pacific and the Marine Firemen, Oilers, Watertenders, and Wipers of the Pacific Coast Union.

 In 1954, the union added Canadian locals, and changed its name to the International Organization of Masters, Mates & Pilots.